xopxe/micro_rosso_platformio/README.md

 This is a modular system for micro-ros under PlatformIO.
 It allows you to write modules that can interact with ROS2 sending and receiving topics, publishing services, and so on.

-For an example of an application that uses micro-rosso, see [oruga](https://github.com/xopxe/oruga), which is a tracked robot.
+For an example of an application that uses micro-rosso, see [oruga](https://github.com/xopxe/oruga), a tracked robot.
 If you see its [platformio.ini](https://github.com/xopxe/oruga/blob/main/platformio.ini) file, you'll see that it's an ESP32 project that uses Arduino framework, uses ROS2 humble, and depends on [micro-rosso](https://github.com/xopxe/micro_rosso_platformio) library.
 It provides its functionality in modules, such as the [mobility system](https://github.com/xopxe/oruga/tree/main/lib/mobility_tracked).
 It also depends on external modules, such as [mpu6050](https://github.com/xopxe/micro_rosso_mpu6050.)
 IMU.

 ## Install